gitter-badger/javascript-3/objects/objects.md

 };
 ```

 - *Notice that: computed properties are only supported by ECMAScript 6 (ES6)*

+#### Use shorthand

+- To use object method shorthand.
+- Eslint rules tags:

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>